-- 1. apply the fundamental concepts of Calculus in structured situations; - 2. command the methods described in the content section of this module description to the extent that they can solve standard text-book problems reliably and with confidence; - 3. explain importance of the methods of Calculus in problems arising from applications; - 4. understand the methods of Calculus, used in other modules, as well as in scientific literature.
+No Competence ILO 1 Apply Apply the fundamental concepts of Calculus in structured situations.
+2 Command Command the methods described in the content section of this module description to the extent that they can solve standard text-book problems reliably and with confidence.
+3 Explain Explain importance of the methods of Calculus in problems arising from applications.
+4 Understand Understand the methods of Calculus, used in other modules, as well as in scientific literature.

-D. Hughes-Hallett, A. Gleason, P. Lock, D. Flath, et al. (2010/2013).
+• D. Hughes-Hallett, A. Gleason, P. Lock, D. Flath, et al. (2010/2013).
 Applied Calculus, 4th or 5th edition.
 Hoboken: Wiley.